 |Badaling section of |

 Ming Dynasty, Beijing

-In contrast, the subsequent Ming Dynasty is the peak of Great Wall's history.
-Since its establishment, the Ming Dynasty was harassed by northern tribes, like Tartars and Jurchens.
-Therefore, it never stopped the construction of the defensive line during its rule of over two centuries.
+By contrast, the subsequent Ming Dynasty became the peak of Great Wall's history.
+From its establishment, the Ming Dynasty was harassed by northern tribes, like Tartars and Jurchens.
+Consequently, it continued the construction of the defensive line throughout its rule of over two centuries.
 Besides adding many more miles of its own, the Ming emperors ordered enlargement of the walls of previous dynasties into double-line or multi-line walls.
 For example, out of Yanmenguan Pass were added three big stone walls and 23 small ones.
-The main line of Ming started from Hushan
+The main line of the Ming Dynasty started from Hushan

 , and occupied the central plain.
-In the early Qing Dynasty, the emperors thought they were strong enough to defend themselves, so few wall was built.
+In the early Qing Dynasty, the emperors thought they were strong enough to defend themselves; very few additions to the wall were built.
 Later, in order to prevent Han people from entering northeast China and Inner Mongolia, they ordered a deep trench be dug in Liaoning and Inner Mongolia, and the willows be planted along the trench.
 Hence, the Qing Dynasty Wall was also called "Willow Line".

 Great Wall Chronology